saasform/saasform/src/webapp/doc/design_docs/129_domain_link.md

 ### Multi step login

 I started to implement the multi step login (so that it asks the username before, checks the credential type and then acts accordingly).
 I have completed most of the BE, but not fully in FE.
 For the moment I leave it there as it's mainly a API stuff and if we don't use it, it's not harmful.

+## Test

+1. start with empty DB
+2. signup using username/password => new user and new account created
+3. link domain
+4. add a user with that domain with google => new user created inside the account
+5. add another user with another domain with google => new user and new account created